mimikun/zenn.dev/articles/using-obsidian-nvim.md

 - `:ObsidianBacklinks` for getting a location list of references to the current buffer.

-- `:ObsidianToday [OFFSET]` to open/create a new daily note.
-This command also takes an optional offset in days, e.g. use `:ObsidianToday -1` to go to yesterday’s note.
-Unlike `:ObsidianYesterday` and `:ObsidianTomorrow` this command does not differentiate between weekdays and weekends.

-- `:ObsidianYesterday` to open/create the daily note for the previous working day.

-- `:ObsidianTomorrow` to open/create the daily note for the next working day.

 - `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using telescope.nvim